Southwest Washington (Region 5) fishing hotline

 Salmon and Steelhead

-Mainstem Columbia River - Buoy 10 upstream to Bonneville Dam
+Mainstem Columbia River from Buoy 10 upstream to Bonneville Dam:

-• From Buoy 10 upstream to Bonneville Dam:
+• From Megler-Astoria Bridge upstream to Bonneville Dam:

 Mainstem Columbia River from Bonneville Dam upstream to Hwy.
 395 Bridge at Pasco:

-• Immediately through April 29, 2024: Daily limit 6, up to 2 adults may be retained of which no more than 1 may be an adult Chinook.
-Release all salmon and steelhead other than hatchery Chinook and hatchery steelhead.
+• Effective immediately through June 27, 2024: Daily limit 6, up to 2 adults may be retained of which no more than 1 may be a steelhead.
+Release all salmon and steelhead other than hatchery Chinook, sockeye and hatchery steelhead.

-• Immediately through April 29, 2024: Daily limit 6, up to 2 adults may be retained of which no more than 1 may be an adult Chinook.
+• Effective June 28 through June 30, 2024: Daily limit 6, up to 2 adults may be retained of which no more than 1 may be a steelhead.
 Release all salmon and steelhead other than hatchery Chinook and hatchery steelhead.

 Columbia River Tributaries below Bonneville Dam and southwest Washington lakes: